 Overall, while Greece offers cheap investment options and no residency requirements, Portugal has been recognized as one of the best countries to live in for expats.
 With many attractive and affordable Golden Visa investment options, it is definitely the best Golden Visa program available in Europe in terms of stability, quality of life, and opportunities for foreigners.

 Frequently Asked Questions about Greece vs Portugal Golden Visa

 What is Greece’s Golden Visa?

-The Greece Golden Visa is an immigration and investment visa launched in 2013 by the Greek government, giving investors and their family Greek residency in exchange for a minimum investment of €250K.
+The Greece Golden Visa is an immigration and investment visa launched in 2013 by the Greek government, giving investors and their families Greek residency in exchange for a current minimum investment of €250K.

 What is Portugal’s Golden Visa?

 The Portugal Golden Visa is an immigration and investment visa launched in 2012 by the Portuguese government which offers non-EU investors and their families Portuguese residency, with an eventual pathway to Portuguese citizenship allowed in exchange for a minimum qualifying investment of €280K.